-Rate tables for policies in the current year, and contact information for specific Medigap insurers are posted by the New York State Department of Financial Services (formerly Dept. of Insurance) which oversees and regulates Medigap plans.
+Rate tables for policies in the current year, and contact information for specific Medigap insurers are posted on the website of the New York State Department of Financial Services (formerly Dept. of Insurance) which oversees and regulates Medigap plans.
+The above link now has the waiting period for each plan, which is a period during which plan won't pay expenses due to pre-existing condition expenses if there was a gap in Medigap coverage 63+ days.

 Plan N may be best value